 Nothing kills a designer’s mojo faster than a client nitpicking a design concept or getting too specific in their design feedback.

 When we start capitulating to every request just to get to the next phase of the project, the passion for the project is definitely starting to wane.
-So how can we ask for feedback that brings us closer to the perfect design?

 In a recent post, I talked about how to demonstrate confidence you might not feel.
 Your client wants to be led by you, and taking leadership starts sooner than you might think.
 Practically speaking, what does starting the project in a position of leadership really look like?